carleshf/personal_site/content/academic/index.md

   * European Journal of Human Genetics (accepted: 2020-11-13)

 * __In utero and childhood exposure to tobacco smoke and multi-layer molecular signatures in children__
-  * M Vives-Usano, C Hernandez-Ferrer, L Maitre, ..., V Vrijheid, M Bustamante
+  * M Vives-Usano, C Hernandez-Ferrer, L Maitre, ..., M Vrijheid, M Bustamante
   * [BMC Medicine](https://pubmed.ncbi.nlm.nih.gov/32811491/) (2020-08-19)

 * __A guide to writing systematic reviews of rare disease treatments to generate FAIR-compliant datasets: building a Treatabolome__